immunefi-team/Bounty_Boosts/Alchemix/30925 - [SC - Critical] Manipulation of governance voting result by unl....md

 # Manipulation of governance voting result by unlimited minting the Flux Token by exploiting the logic of reset and merge tokenId

-Submitted on Wed May 08 2024 05:09:39 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 8th 2024 at 11:09:39 UTC by @perseverance for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30925